Tracking Capabilities for Safer Agents: From Capabilities to Safety Harnesses

 \subsection{Implementation: \toolname}

-We implement the ideas described above in an MCP server that executes agent-generated Scala~3 code with capability-based security. \Cref{fig:overview} gives an overview of the \toolname framework (Tracked Agent Capabilities In Types).
+We implement the ideas described above in an MCP server that executes agent-generated Scala~3 code with capability-based security.
+The agent itself does not have to be written in Scala and need not be aware of the type system: \toolname is exposed through standard MCP tools, so any MCP-compatible agent (e.g., OpenCode, Claude Code, Copilot) can connect to the framework without modification.
+The agent emits Scala snippets as tool-call arguments, and only those snippets are compiled and type-checked. \Cref{fig:overview} gives an overview of the \toolname framework (Tracked Agent Capabilities In Types).
 It consists of three main components:

 \begin{itemize} \item \textbf{Scala~3 compiler.} When the agent submits Scala code via MCP tool calls, the code is first validated and type-checked by the Scala~3 compiler with capture checking enabled.